-The compact TEAC UD-301 DAC comes with a USB input providing high-performance audio from a desktop component.
+TEAC UD-301 is a compact DAC with a dedicated headphone amplifier and pre amp, providing high-performance audio from a compact desktop unit.
 Compatible with DSD native playback converting 5.6MHz files directly into analogue signals, the DAC incorporates asynchronous transmission to control timing of the input signal using the internal clock.

 The TEAC UD 301 features a dual monaural circuit design with each of the two internal BurrBrown 1795 DACs working on a single channel to prevent mutual interference between the left and right channels for pure stereo playback.
 Capable of 32-bit processing, they ensure dedicated and accurate playback of high-resolution sound sources.